faraazkhan20/hello-api/README.md

 # hello-api
-A simple Node.js Hello World API to understand server creation, routing, and JSON responses.
+A simple Node.js REST API demonstrating basic server setup, routing, and JSON responses.
+Ideal for beginners to understand core concepts of API development using Express.